 Thus, through a variety of positive life experiences, a child learns to feel loved and valued during the total dependence phase of infancy.
 In the early childhood phase, the parents encourage the first steps in learning to do things, the enthusiasm to explore and understand that helps build will-power and self-control.
 Middle childhood is when the family supports children in their search for opportunities towards learning new skills.
 Teachers, friends and community help to build the preadolescent's efforts to learn, work well and progress towards feeling competent, responsible and capable, reinforcing self-esteem.
 The adolescent is growing up, developing an identity and self-image.
-This complex process is individualistic, yet teens require the adults to cheer them on in their voyage of self-discovery.
+This complex process is individualistic, yet teens require adult to cheer them on in their voyage of self-discovery.

 Across the life span, the interplay of adult and peer interactions makes significant contributions towards building a child’s self-esteem and raising a confident child.